 3. Ability to Quickly Navigate Software Programs and Use Shortcuts

 Handling chat support cases requires preforming certain actions hundreds of times each day.
 Learning not just the software but the shortcuts that can be used to speed up conversations can shave time off interactions.

 According to Zendesk, customers prefer short wait times.
 "We expected, and found, a negative correlation between live chat customer satisfaction and first reply time,” the report noted.

 The use of live chat support requires knowing how to quickly learn and navigate specific types of software programs and platforms in order to find satisfying resolutions for the customers as efficiently as possible.
 The ability to quickly learn your organization's software and apply the appropriate shortcuts allows agents to complete tasks in an efficient, streamlined manner.

-4. Accurate Data Entry & Speed Typing Skills
+4. Typing skill, Accurate Data Entry & Speed Typing Skills

 5. Customer Service & Attentiveness to the Customer

 While live chat agents don’t have the advantage of nonverbal cues such as tone, inflection or being able to emphasize certain words the way telephone support representatives do, research shows attentiveness contributes to providing a pleasant customer experience and building strong customer relationships.